-Update: I’ve made these cookies several times since posting and have updated the recipe a bit.
+I’ve made these cookies several times since posting and have updated the recipe a bit.
 Katrina likes using raw honey.
 I prefer using 3/4 cup of coconut sugar and omitting the honey entirely.
-I also like making the cookies larger, so instead of tablespoon size balls I divide the cookies into 8 large mounds.
+I also like making the cookies larger, so instead of tablespoon size balls I divide the dough into 8 large mounds.
 For the almond flour, any kind will do, but I’ve gotten the best results with very fine almond flour.
 King Arthur makes a good one.

 Katrina’s Grain Free Chocolate Chip Cookies

 - 1 cup 112 grams almond flour or Trader Joe’s almond meal

 - 1 teaspoon baking soda

 - 3/4 cup coconut sugar or use 1/2 cup coconut sugar and 1/4 cup honey

 - 6 tablespoons almond butter I’ve used both sweetened and unsweetened

 - 1 teaspoon pure vanilla extract

 - 3/4 to 1 1/4 cup chocolate chips

 - Preheat oven to 350 degrees F. Line two baking sheets with parchment paper.